 Does Zyrtec, Allegra, Xyzal and Other Antihistamines Increase My Risk For Coronavirus (COVID-19)?

 Antihistamines do not suppress the immune system, and we have found no evidence that antihistamines would increase a person’s chances of contracting coronavirus or affect a person’s ability to fight a coronavirus infection.

 This applies to all antihistamines, including the cetirizine (brand Zyrtec), loratadine (brand Claritin), fexofenadine (brand Allegra), levocetirizine (brand Xyzal), and diphenhydramine (brand Benadryl).

-Are Zyrtec and Other Antihistamines Safe To Use For My Allergies If I Also Have Coronavirus?
+Are Zyrtec, Allegra, Claritin and Other Antihistamines Safe To Use For My Allergies If I Also Have Coronavirus?

 Many antihistamines, including Zyrtec, are available for purchase over the counter (without a prescription).
-See Curist’s selection of antihistamines here.
+Curist Allergy Relief is a 5-star rated antihistamine available here.
 Many Curist customers have asked which antihistamines may be safe to use if they also become infected with coronavirus.
 At this time, there is no recommendation or evidence suggesting that individuals at risk for coronavirus or those who already have coronavirus should avoid antihistamines.